pdromnt/rumor-party-line/README.md

 MIT

 # Notes
 This was a single weekend project and I wouldn't recommend using this for anything more than a few games between friends.
 Despite my best attempts, I'm sure there are still some security concerns that I haven't thought of.
-And the client despite simple, isn't that optimized and could use some cleaning up.
-(Also yes, I know there's long files that could be broken up.
-I don't care.
-I wasn't thinking about architecture when I made this.
-I was thinking about getting it done in a weekend.)

 # How To
 If you REALLY want to do this for some reason: